laravel/docs/deployment.md

 > **In your production environment, this value should always be `false`.
 If the `APP_DEBUG` variable is set to `true` in production, you risk exposing sensitive configuration values to your application's end users.**

 <a name="health-check-endpoint"></a>
-## Health Check Endpoint
+## Health Route

-Laravel includes a built-in health check endpoint that can be used to monitor the status of your application.
-Typically, in production, you may also use this endpoint to report the status of your application to an uptime monitor, load balancer, or orchestration system such as Kubernetes.
+Laravel includes a built-in health check route that can be used to monitor the status of your application.
+In production, this route may be used to report the status of your application to an uptime monitor, load balancer, or orchestration system such as Kubernetes.

-By default, this health check endpoint is served at `/up`, and it will return a 200 status code if the application has booted without exceptions and a 500 status code otherwise.
-You may configure the path of this endpoint in your application's `bootstrap/app` file:
+By default, the health check route is served at `/up` and will return a 200 HTTP response if the application has booted without exceptions.
+Otherwise, a 500 HTTP response will be returned.
+You may configure the URI for this route in your application's `bootstrap/app` file:

     ->withRouting(
         web: __DIR__.'/../routes/web.php',